NiCE CXone Mpower Key to 40,000 Seat CCaaS Deal with the UK Government

 Rhys Fisher

-When that department handles payroll taxes and pensions for the whole of the United Kingdom, it’s no longer just about compliance, it’s also about people’s livelihoods.
+The government agency handles payroll taxes and pensions for the whole of the United Kingdom.

-The core of the initiative is the modernization of phone and digital services for more than 40,000 agents.
+The core of the initiative is the agency’s modernization of its phone and digital services.

-In discussing the news, Darren Rushworth, the President of NiCE International, provided more details on how the platform will enable the DWP to deliver cutting edge customer service.
+In discussing the news, Darren Rushworth, President of NiCE International, provided more details on how the platform will enable the DWP to deliver cutting-edge customer service.

 He said: “With CXone Mpower’s industry-leading platform, DWP has the power to fulfil their service modernization agenda.